 ATTIRE BY DANCE TYPE:

-*Early Dance (Creative Movement & Pre-Ballet): Black Leotard (can have attached skirt), Bloch pink tights, Pink Ballet Shoes (Bloch S0205G or Capezio Daisy 205) & Black Tap shoes (Capezio N625C or So Danca TA35).
-Hair must be pulled back off the face and secured in a bun.
+*Early Dance (Creative Movement & Pre-Ballet): Black Leotard (can have attached skirt), Bloch brand pink tights, Pink Ballet Shoes, & Black Tap shoes (Capezio N625C or So Danca TA35).
+Hair should be pulled back off the face and secured in a bun.
 Clips w/ bun holders are suggested – easier for parents (available at dance stores)

 *Ballet – Beginning Ballet through Level 5: Black Leotard, Bloch Salmon Tights, Pink Ballet Shoes.
 Hair must be pulled back off the face and secured in a bun